bbende/nifi-example-bundles/README.md

-twitter-nifi-solr
+nifi-twitter-bundle
 =================

-Example application that uses Apache NiFi to search the twitter API and ingest relevant Tweets to Solr
+Example application that uses Apache NiFi to search the twitter API.